FlacheQL/FlacheQL/README.md

 FlacheQL consistently outperforms Apollo on retrievals of response data from identical queries as well as on both types of partial retrievals.

 *This is a work in progress.
-Cache persistence and "smart" expiration of cached items are some of the features considered to be added.*
+Cache persistence and "smart" expiration of cached items are some of the features to be added.*

 ### Cache Examples